HamuRafael/HamuRafael/README.md

 # Hello Stranger!
 Welcome to my Github profile.
-## My name is Rafael Hamú and my nickname is Hamu!
-I'm from Brasilia, Brazil and currently I'm studying at the University Of Brasilia (UnB).
+## My name is Rafael Hamú (aka Hamu), and I'm passionate about programming and technology.
+I'm currently studying at the University of Brasília (UnB), where I'm deepening my knowledge in computer science

 ## Programming Languages